ItsTauTvyDas/TextFontModifier/README.md

 ## Usage
 Just drop this plugin to your `/plugins/` folder, and you are good to go (also change the font's name in configuration).

+## Configuration

+### Forced fonts
+Forced font means that it will use that specific font only and special symbol won't work. **Note** that you need to specify configuration key and not actual font!

 ### What's a special symbol?
 (The default is `$u`)
 The special symbol for scoreboards (the owner only asked this for scoreboards) in configuration is a custom "color code" that replaces text's font.
 The font is changed until it crosses paths with another color (`$usome &ctext`, only `some` will get its font changed).